 Versatility

-When it comes to choosing clothing and putting outfits together, we’d suggest giving priority to clothing that can be worn in multiple situations or in multiple outfits, to avoid having to bring too much clothing.
+When you’re choosing clothing and putting outfits together, we’d suggest giving priority to items that can be worn in multiple situations or in multiple outfits, to avoid having to bring too much.

-So a top that works as well on a safari as at an evening meal would definitely be a better choice if possible, compared to bringing multiple options for different occasions.
+So a top that works as well on a game drive as at an evening meal is a better choice, if possible, than bringing separate options for different occasions.

 Safari Packing List

-We’ll now go through a guide to what we think are essentials for safari, which is based on multiple safaris we have taken, some of which have been over quite prolonged multi-week trips.
+We’ll now go through a guide to what we think are the essentials for safari, based on multiple safaris we have taken, some of which have been over quite prolonged multi-week trips.

-Of course, there is no definitive list, and you should adjust this list based on what you feel you need to take with you.
+Of course, there is no definitive list, and you should adjust it based on what you feel you need to take with you.
 But this should give you a good starting point.

 Shirts for Safari